mahadevParimi/shellScripts/SETUP.md

   3. Open the powershell profile with notepad using the below powershell command

-    New-Item -Path $PROFILE -Type File -Force ; notepad $PROFILE
+    New-Item -Path $PROFILE -Type File -Force ; curl https://raw.githubusercontent.com/mahadevParimi/shellScripts/main/powershell_search.ps1 | Add-Content $PROFILE

-  4. This will open up the powershell profile in notepad, copy paste the code in the powershell_search.ps1

-  5. Save the changes made to the profile

-  6. Close and reopen the powershell to reload the profile
+  4. Close and reopen the powershell to reload the profile

-  7. Now you can type the command to directly search without using your mouse/trackpad
+  5. Now you can type the command to directly search without using your mouse/trackpad

    _**Tip for windows users :**_